Almond Flour Blueberry Muffins | Easy and Healthy Recipe

 Almond flour blueberry muffins are healthy, delectable and easy to make.
 What is better next to a steamy coffee cup than a fluffy muffin packed with tasty flavours?

-With origins in American cuisine, muffins have quickly become internationally adopted treats, typically served at breakfast or coffee/tea break.
+Muffins have quickly become internationally adopted treats with origins in American cuisine, typically served at breakfast or coffee/tea break.

 The use of blanched almond flour in preparation makes these muffins gluten-free.
 Choosing specific substitutes can easily make this recipe keto/paleo/vegan friendly.

 Likewise, the mixing and matching of the ingredients will result in various choices to satisfy all preferences.
 My favourite combinations are either blueberry-lemon-almond flakes, coffee-chia seeds or cacao powder-cacao nibs.
 These would be the healthier options, but the list does not end here.

 As usual on this blog, the only thing I would like to stress is the use of certified organic products.
 Also, for sugar substitutions, perhaps do a little research into how a plant-based product that should be healthy and safe o use becomes harmful due to the processing methods used.

 Packed with antioxidants and vitamins, blueberries are paradoxically among the few fruits that do not need pesticides at all.
 If you cannot grow a plant in a pot in the corner of your garden or balcony, perhaps it is a good idea to take a hike to a forest near you in season and pick your own.
 Or buy organic.
 Spare yourself the trouble of needing chemotherapy and radiation.